schefferac2020/schefferac2020.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I am an aspiring computer scientist and roboticist looking to work on interesting problems!
-I've just finished my undergraduate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/).
-Currently, I'm working towards my master's degree at UofM in Computer Engineering with a focus on robotics.
+I am an incoming PhD student in the [AI Lab](https://ai.engin.umich.edu/) at the University of Michigan advised by [Prof. Stella Yu](https://web.eecs.umich.edu/~stellayu/).
+I earned my BSE (2020-2023) and MSE (2023-2024) at the University of Michigan.

-If interested, you can [download my resume here](../files/resume.pdf).
+If interested, you can [download my CV here](../files/CV.pdf).

 What I'm Doing Now
 ======